tkmru/rails_with_react_sample/README.md

-# Rails Application with React Template
+# Rails Application with React Sample

-##Requirements
+## Requirements
-This template currently works with:
+This sample currently works with:

 - Rails 5.2.x
 - PostgreSQL